circlefin/malachite/specs/english/README.md

    - Reason II: a `2f + 1` threshold of `⟨PRECOMMIT, h, r', id(v)⟩` messages
      can be obtained, but there is no proposal message for `v` in round `r'`.
 This enables Reason II of 1., i.e., receiving a late proposal.
+   - Observe that `PRECOMMIT` messages for `nil` do not need to be maintained for previous rounds.

 #### Future rounds